societe-generale/github-crawler/README.md

 2. place your yml config files along with the jar
 3. run the jar with your config files (--spring.config.location parameter) and the proper profile (--spring.profiles.active)

---> it should work and ouput will be available according to your configuration
+--> it should work and output will be available according to your configuration

 ```bash
 #!/usr/bin/env bash